rafaelcn/algorithms/README.md

 algorithms which are somewhat related, as they, both, act as technology following Cormen.

 The implementation of the algorithms, although mainly in C, are not bound to one language only.
-You may /c/ (heh, you got it?) some other languages and pull requests are welcome.
+You may /c/ (heh, you got it?) some other languages.
+Pull requests and bug issues are welcome.

+Furthermore, the algorithms implemented here might be very inefficient and they have not been tested with large instances, you've been warned.

 ![Works on my machine](https://cdn.rawgit.com/nikku/works-on-my-machine/v0.2.0/badge.svg)